Solar installation and roof penetrations: what good flashing looks like in Perth

 - What mounting method do you use on this roof type?

 - Will any tiles need to be drilled?
-If so, how are penetrations sealed?
+If so, how are the penetrations sealed?

 - How do you handle the conduit exit through the roof?

-- Is your work covered by your workmanship warranty for roof integrity?
+- Does your workmanship warranty cover roof integrity?

-- Check for any cracked tiles (photograph them immediately and advise the installer)
+- Any cracked tiles.
+Photograph them immediately and tell the installer.

-- Confirm flashing is present at all penetration points
+- Flashing is present at every penetration point.

-- After the first significant rain, check your ceiling space (if accessible) and ceiling surface below the array for any dampness
+- After the first significant rain, your ceiling space (if accessible) and the ceiling surface below the array for any dampness.

-Roof penetration quality is one of the less visible aspects of a solar installation — you typically can't inspect it easily once the system is commissioned.
-The key protection is a workmanship warranty in writing, asking the right questions before installation, and doing a post-installation visual check.
-If you see unsealed penetrations or cracked tiles after installation, raise them with the installer immediately.
+Roof penetration quality is one of the less visible parts of a solar installation: you typically can't check it easily once the system is commissioned.
+The best protection is a workmanship warranty in writing, asking the right questions before installation, and a visual check once the installer leaves.
+If you spot an unsealed penetration or a cracked tile afterward, raise it with the installer straight away.

 Calculate your savings